forchinmaser/forchinmaser.github.io/_posts/2025-12-25-laying-groundwork.md

 ---
 title: "Laying Groundwork"
-date: 2025-12-25 23:51 -0500
+date: 2025-12-25 23:51:00 -0500
 categories: [homelab, getting-started]
 ---

 For some financial and spiritual reasons, I find myself in a spot to start documenting my process of learning how to build servers and self-host a lot of things I've always been curious about.
-Some of my lnoger term goals include hoosting a Matrix server for a youtube series I help with.
+Some of my long term goals include hosting a Matrix server for a youtube series I help with.
 Some mid term goals include self hosting notes tools like obsidian and calendars.
 For now I have some pretty straightforward goals that I'm looking forward to picking away at

 ## First Goals